 Mount the shifter switch onto the shift lever using the clamp supplied (either 5/8" or 3/4").
-Run the electrical cable down the shifter shaft, securing the cable with zip-
+Run the electrical cable down the shifter shaft, securing the cable with zipties or electrical tape, and run it under the carpet to the firewall and under the dash to the DFIV, leaving enough slack for proper shifting of the transmission lever and to prevent any rubbing of wire.

-At the end of the cable, cut off any excess and strip away about 1-2" of the black rubber insulation exposing the black, white and green wires, then strip the insulation from the ends of the three wires.
+At the end of the cable, cut off any excess and strip away about 1-2" of the black rubber insulation to expose the black, white and green wires, then strip the insulation from the ends of the three wires.

-Connect the green 12V output green wire to the "Switch" input terminal on the DFIV.
+Connect the green wire to the "Switch" terminal on the DFIV.

-Attach the 5/16" ring connector to the black ground wire and attach it to a good ground nearby, or to the "ground" terminal of the DFIV.
+Attach the 5/16" ring connector to the black ground wire and attach it to a good ground nearby.

-Locate one of the ignition switched power fuses in the fuse panel underneath the steering column.
+Locate one of the ignition switched power fuses in the fuse panel.
 Use the supplied fuse tap to supply ignition switched power to the "Keyed 12 Volts" (white) wire of the rocker switch assembly.